pcm-dpc/COVID-19/.github/ISSUE_TEMPLATE/error.md

 ---
-name: 🇺🇸 Report an Error
+name: Report an Error (ENG)
-about: Report and error or missing data or documentation
+about: Report and error or missing data or documentation.
+Use this template if you are an English speaker
 ---

  <!--